-At Carfax, we think it is never too early to begin thinking about University!
-If you are currently in Year 12, it is worth reflecting that this time next year your University applications will already be submitted.
-Even though at this point finishing school and starting University seems a long way off, the time will fly.
-So we advise you to use this time wisely and take advantage of the upcoming summer and the year you have left to do lots of research so you can make confident choices when the time comes.
+It's never too early to begin thinking about university!
+If you are currently in Year 12, it is worth reflecting that by this time next year your university applications should have already been submitted.
+Furthermore, if you are applying to Oxford University or Cambridge University, or wish to study Medicine, Veterinary Medicine, Dentistry, the application deadline for 2024 entry is 15 October 2023 - only 9 months away!
+At this point, finishing school and starting university may seem a long way off, but the time will pass very quickly - so we advise you to use this time wisely and take advantage of the remainder of this academic year to do lots of research so you can make confident choices when the time comes.

-What to study?
+If you are considering University, these are some of the big questions you should be thinking about : What to study?
 There are many things to consider when thinking about which degree to study and not just the subject matter.
-Would you want to combine areas of interest and do a joint honours degree?
+Degree content varies from university to university, so it’s important to consider what you want to learn as part of your course.
+Would you consider combining areas of interest and do a joint honours degree?
 Would you prefer a course with a year out?
 Would you like a university that offers a year in industry?
+Where to study?

 You also need to think about where you want to study.
 Are you drawn to a big university in the bright city lights with a large and social student population?
 Or would you prefer somewhere smaller and more personal?
 Are you more of a ‘roll out of bed and into a lecture,’ living on campus type of a student?
-Or are you happy to live further away and travel into University everyday?
-Universities vary hugely in size, scale, facilities and location, there are wonderful old Universities and amazing modern one.
-If you are going to spend three of the most formative years of your life ,there it is important to find the right fit.
+Or are you happy to live further away and travel to the campus everyday?
+Universities vary hugely in size, scale, facilities and location, there are wonderful old universities and amazing modern ones.
+If you are going to spend three of the most formative years of your life there it is important to find the right fit!

-One of the key benefits to beginning University preparation in Year 12 is a chance to visit the Universities.
-Whether on an open day or an individual visit, Carfax are very experienced at planning a week of University visits for our families so everyone can experience a taste of what it would be like to study there.
+One of the key benefits to beginning university preparation in Year 12, is the chance to visit universities.
+Whether on an open day or an individual visit, Carfax are very experienced at planning a week of university visits for our families, so everyone can experience a taste of what it would be like to study there.
 Check Additional Entry Requirements